Pairshoe/Jenga-AE/README.md

 ### 3. In-depth Reproduction: Plotting from Actual Run

-We provide two types of scripts in this section.
+We provide two types of scripts in this section:

- The first is a **one-step execution script** that reproduces all results from the paper in a single run.
-It offers great convenience, but results in a significant cost of time comsumption.
+- **One-step Execution:** These scripts reproduce all the results from the paper in a single run.
+This approach offers convenience but comes with a significant time cost.

- The second is a set of **individual execution scripts**, which allow you to selectively reproduce the experiments you are interested in.
+- **Separate Execution:** These scripts allow you to selectively reproduce the experiments you are interested in, which is more flexible.

-Before getting started, please run the command below because the following experiments are conducted on a single GPU.
+**Note:** Before getting started, please run the command below because the following experiments are conducted on a single GPU.

 ```
 export CUDA_VISIBLE_DEVICES=0
 ```

-#### 1. One-step Execution Script
+#### 3.1 One-step Execution

+> **Hardware requirements: 1 NVIDIA A800 GPU or 1 NVIDIA A40 GPU.**
+>
+> **Estimated Time: about 5 hours.**

-1. **Figures Reprodution**
+**(1) Figure Reprodution**

 To reproduce all the experiment figures in the paper, execute the following two commands on corresponding hardware platform:
 ```